All You Need to Know About Fence Materials

 Maintenance Tip: After professional installation, composite fencing requires only an occasional spraying with plain water to keep it looking clean and fresh.

-FENCE TYPE: Redwood and teak
+Redwood and Teak

 You’ll pay top dollar for a redwood or teak fence, but nothing else compares to their natural softness and luster.
 Because they’re expensive, redwood and teak fences are usually limited to small areas: enclosures around spas or pools.
 Like cedar, redwood and teak both naturally resist insects, decay, shrinking, and warping from the elements.

 Maintenance Tip: Both redwood and teak require the application of a penetrating sealer or oil once or twice a year to maintain their original color.
 A light sanding prior to application will remove surface weathering.

 Options for metal fencing range from classic to contemporary, with a variety to match or blend with any home exterior.
 Wrought iron fences have survived centuries of style changes, and with good reason: More than simply classic, they’re extremely durable.
 Consider hiring a specialized fencing contractor if you’re looking to incorporate the traditional appeal of wrought iron into your property, as these enclosures tend to be custom made to fit the property and even include more intricate patterns.
 Some newer metal options—including cast iron, aluminum, and steel fences—package the strength of wrought iron with a more DIY-friendly panel installation.

 Maintenance Tip: Aluminum fencing holds up without rust all year long, but wrought iron and some steel fences require treatment with a brush-on or spray-on, rust-inhibiting paint when they start to show signs of corrosion.